Skip to main content

 • be necessary for the implementation of the action and

-• they must be declared under one of the activities/work packages set out in the estimated budget of the project;
+• they must be declared under one of the activities/work packages set out in the grant agreement

 Eligible costs - Specific conditions